dojo/docs/dojox/layout.rst

 Layout Widgets
 --------------

+* dojox.layout.ContentPane

-* ContentPane - an extension to dijit.layout.ContentPane providing script execution, among other things.
+  An extension to dijit.layout.ContentPane providing script execution, among other things

+* dojox.layout.DragPane

-* DragPane - provides drag-based scrolling for divs with overflow
+  Provides drag-based scrolling for divs with overflow

+* dojox.layout.ExpandoPane

-* ExpandoPane - a self-collapsing widget for use in a `BorderContainer <dijit/layout/BorderContainer>`_
+  A self-collapsing widget for use in a `BorderContainer <dijit/layout/BorderContainer>`_

+* dojox.layout.FloatingPane

-* FloatingPane - an experimental floating window
+  An experimental floating window

+* dojox.layout.GridContainer

-* GridContainer - a panel-like layout mechanism, allowing Drag and Drop between regions
+  A panel-like layout mechanism, allowing Drag and Drop between regions

+* dojox.layout.RadioGroup

-* RadioGroup - a variety of `StackContainer <dijit/layout/StackContainer>`_ enhancements providing animated transitions
+  A variety of `StackContainer <dijit/layout/StackContainer>`_ enhancements providing animated transitions

+* dojox.layout.ResizeHandle

-* ResizeHandle - a small widget to provide resizing of a parent node
+  A small widget to provide resizing of a parent node

+* dojox.layout.RotatorContainer

-* RotatorContainer - an extended StackContainer suited for presentational purposes.
+  An extended StackContainer suited for presentational purposes

+* dojox.layout.ScrollPane

-* ScrollPane - an interesting UI, scrolling an overflowed div based on mouse position, either vertical or horizontal.
+  An interesting UI, scrolling an overflowed div based on mouse position, either vertical or horizontal

+* dojox.layout.ToggleSplitter

-* ToggleSplitter - a custom Splitter for use in a BorderContainer, providing a lightweight way to collapse the associated child.
+  A custom Splitter for use in a BorderContainer, providing a lightweight way to collapse the associated child